 If the attention of a plastic or metal dog crate doesn’t suit your decor, you should consider a wooden dog crate.
 You will be stunned to find multi-purposeful crates to satisfy the pickiest inner designer.
 The crates offered are strong and attractive to look at at the same time.

-Why a Wooden Dog Crate
+Why a Wooden Dog Crate?

-Choosing a Wooden Dog Crate
+Choosing the Best Wooden Dog Crates

-Some of the brands available are Crown Pet, DenHaus, NewAgePet and Planet Petco.
-Some crates sit directly on the floor while others offer casters to make the crate mobile.
+Some of the brands available are Crown Pet, DenHaus, NewAgePet, and Planet Petco.
+Some crates sit directly on the floor, while others offer casters to make the crate mobile.
 For accessibility, you can choose from one or double doors.
-Most have an interior pan for easy clean up and others may even include wicker into the design.
-Of course, the most important feature is and should always be the quality and safety that the crate will offer your dog.
+Most have an interior pan for easy cleaning up, and others may even include wicker into the design.
+Of course, the most important feature should always be the quality and safety that the crate will offer your dog.

 Things to Consider Before Buying a Best Wooden Dog Crate

 Before purchasing a wood crate other than the cherry, oak, or mahogany finish, one thing to consider is if your dog is a chewer.
 The crate is made from wood, so there is a possibility that your dog could chew on the crate.
 However, with time, patience, and some training, your puppy will only use the crate as intended and not as a chew toy.

 In itself, a dog crate, whether it is made from plastic, metal, or wood, is important to have if you own a dog.
 The crate must be durable and functional.
 A best wooden dog crate responds to the needs of dog owners who want a crate but want that extra visual touch.